 A good movie is known to stir an audience, but not like this.

-This past summer, a team of volunteers with Campus Crusade for Christ in Kenya showed the JESUS film to a warrior tribe in a remote region of Transmara.
+This past summer, a team of volunteers with Cru in Kenya showed the JESUS film to a warrior tribe in a remote region of Transmara.

 Notorious for wielding spears and swords, the Masai people are nomadic cattle raisers who live in isolated places.
 Many have never seen a movie -- or even an automobile.
 More than 100 Masai warriors, called Morans, gathered for the showing of JESUS, which is based on the Gospel of Luke.